 Read our strategy and action plan for housing in the next decade.

 The Housing (Scotland) Bill received Royal Assent on 1 August 2014.
 The Housing (Scotland) Act will end the Right to Buy in Scotland, give social landlords more flexibility in the allocation and management of their housing stock, introduce a First Tier Tribunal to deal with disputes in the Private Rented Sector, give local authorities new discretionary powers to tackle disrepair in the Private Rented Sector, introduce a new regulatory framework for letting agents in Scotland, modernise the site licensing regime for mobile homes sites with permanent residents, place new requirements on private sector landlords to fit carbon monoxide detectors in properties that have carbon emitting appliances and to carry out electrical safety checks every five years.

 The Scottish Government has started to bring the Act’s provisions into force.
 Its first commencement order makes 1 August 2016 the date on which the Act’s provisions ending the right to buy will come into effect.
-After 20 November 2014, a registered social landlord must consult its tenants before the landlord becomes a subsidiary of another body.
+A registered social landlord must now consult its tenants before the landlord becomes a subsidiary of another body.